 If you can’t find the answers you are looking for through the means listed above, sending out a survey is a great way to get solid answers and ideas for your event entertainment.
 As an agency, we recommend surveying in two ways:

 Send a survey to the possible event attendees for the upcoming fundraiser asking what kind of entertainment they would like to see.

 Send a survey to attendees of the last event your organization held asking if they were happy with the entertainment, if they would like to see something similar, what would make the entertainment better, and if there is another form of entertainment they would prefer.

 The easiest way to collect responses to these surveys is by sending them via email.
 If your two lists largely overlap, it might be wise to send out one survey covering the above questions (you don’t want to bombard anyone with multiple emails).

 Still Having Trouble?

-If you are still having trouble making your choice, click below and download our guide: Our Most Popular Acts of 2016.
-It will provide you with a list, details, and video content of our most booked acts of 2016.
+If you are still having trouble making your choice, click below to contact us.
+We will provide you with a list, details, and videos of the top-rated acts for your event.